The Complete Guide to Oak Timber Framing in Scotland

 The Design & Build Process

-It is imperative that you engage with a contractor that knows what they are doing with an oak timber framed building.
-We have seen some shockers over the years.
-In Scotland there is a small but select group of companies that have gained the valuable experience and knowledge to properly design, manufacture and install your frame.
-There are probably just as many that claim to be able to make a timber frame, though it will be in making your frame that they learn the pitfalls of the craft.
-You can get in touch with us here.
+It is imperative that you engage with a contractor who knows how to work with oak timber framing.
+We have seen some shocking results over the years.
+In Scotland, there is a small but select group of companies that have gained the valuable experience and knowledge to properly design, manufacture, and install your frame.
+There are probably just as many that claim to be able to make a timber frame, though they will learn the pitfalls of the craft while making your frame.
+You can learn more about our process, from early design through workshop manufacture and site installation.

-1. Consultation & design – we discuss your ideas and create initial drawings alongside architects drawings of the whole build.
-If you have an architect already that is great.
-If not we can point you in the right direction.
+Consultation & Design – We discuss your ideas and create initial drawings alongside the architect's drawings of the whole build.
+If you already have an architect, that's great.
+If not, we can point you in the right direction.

-2. Engineering, Planning & Warrant stage - once a design has been agreed the structure must be assessed by an engineer to approve it's suitability.
-Your architect will also liaise with your local planning department to ensure that planning permission is granted (if needed).
-Before works can begin a building warrant must be obtained.
+Engineering, Planning & Warrant Stage – Once a design has been agreed upon, the structure must be assessed by an engineer to approve its suitability.
+Your architect will also liaise with your local planning department to ensure that planning permission is granted if needed.
+Before works can begin, a building warrant must be obtained.

-3. Timber sourcing and Workshop manufacture - Whether you opt for locally grown Scottish Oak, or European Oak a bespoke list of the timbers needed for your project are sent to the sawmill.
-There the timbers are selected for suitability and cut to size.
-Then delivered to our workshops for our team of carpenters to work their magic.
-Turning a lorry load of oak into a mignificent new space.
+Timber Sourcing and Workshop Manufacture – Whether you opt for locally grown Scottish Oak or European Oak, a bespoke list of the timbers needed for your project is sent to the sawmill.
+There, the timbers are selected for suitability and cut to size.
+They are then delivered to our workshops for our team of carpenters to work their magic, turning a lorry load of oak into a magnificent new space.

-4. Site installation - your frame will arrive on site ready to be assembled and erected by a team of professional carpenters.
-Each joint will have been fitted and fettled in the workshop so installation should be a pretty straight forward exercise.
-Clients are usually amazed at how quickly the slab of concrete foundations quickly becomes a building as the team erect the frame.
+Site Installation – Your frame will arrive on-site ready to be assembled and erected by a team of professional carpenters.
+Each joint will have been fitted and fettled in the workshop, so installation should be a straightforward exercise.
+Clients are usually amazed at how quickly the slab of concrete foundations transforms into a building as the team erects the frame.

 Costs & Planning Considerations

 The cost of an oak timber frame project varies depending on size, complexity, and materials.
-It is not unreasonable to expect to pay c.£3000-4500 p/m2 for your finished build.
-Glazing an oak frame can cost as much as the frame itself depending on volume of glass.
-We can glaze the frame for you, or if our programmes don't align we can recommend a specialist oak frame glazing company.
+It is not unreasonable to expect to pay approximately £2,500-£3,500 per square metre for your finished build.
+Glazing an oak frame can cost as much as the frame itself, depending on the volume of glass.
+We can glaze the frame for you, or if our programmes don't align, we can recommend a specialist oak frame glazing company.

 Planning permission is usually required in Scotland, and your architect will guide you through this process.